How to Save Google Docs with Export Options Disabled?

 Conclusion

-Using Dev Tools you can extract the View Only Protected Google Docs File and Save them as a Fresh Doc File.
+Using Dev Tools, you can extract the View Only Protected Google Docs File and Save it as a Fresh Doc File.
 Follow the guide carefully.
 If you find it difficult to locate the div container tag, just reload the page and try again.
 I hope the post is helpful, do comment below for any assistance or support.

 Share